Quantify a Process in Skore

 Introduction Users that are new to Skore may ask how they draw, or represent, a decision diamond commonly found in other types of process mapping.
 Skore is based on the Universal Process Notation (UPN) which doesn’t use decision diamonds but does ...

-• (Legacy) Group activities in Skore
+• How to group activities in Skore